LumiFae/Timers/README.md

 ### Timers is breaking on the 2nd round?

-RueI may be the cause, it has issues with 2 very common plugins from what I've seen, in this case though you can use HSM.
+RueI may be the cause, it has issues with 2 very common plugins from what I've seen, in this case though you can use HSM, which doesn't go in the dependencies folder, but the plugins folder, you can download HSM from [here](https://github.com/MeowServer/HintServiceMeow/releases/latest).

 ## Download